 U.S. capital gains levies can be severe.
-Terry Ritchie, vice president and partner at Cardinal Point Capital Management in Calgary, says the maximum capital gains rate in America is currently an eye-watering 37%.
+Terry Ritchie, vice president and partner at Cardinal Point Capital Management in Calgary, says the maximum capital gains rate in America is currently an eye-watering 37 per cent.
 You’ll also have to pay the IRS a withholding tax on the gross proceeds of your sale.

 “When a non-resident of the U.S. sells property, the IRS makes sure they get their money,” Ritchie says.
 “So there’s a requirement to withhold tax when the property is sold.”

-Ritchie explains that the IRS generally withholds 15% of the gross proceeds, but if those are less than US$1 million, the level of withholding tax would be 10%.
+Ritchie explains that the IRS generally withholds 15 per cent of the gross proceeds, but if those are less than US$1 million, the level of withholding tax would be ten per cent.
 If buyers plan on using the property as their primary residence, and the proceeds of the sale are less than US$300,000, then no withholding tax will be required.

 Some states, including California and Hawaii, have their own withholding taxes.
 But most, including snowbird favourites Florida and Arizona, do not.